alihussnain-git/ContactManager/README.md

 ```
 yarn lint
 ```
+## Task
+You are going to build a React Native contact manager app.
+This app should ask a user if they wish to sync their phone contacts with the app.
+If the user selects yes, their saved contacts should auto populate within the app.
+If they select no, the contact list will be empty by default.
+A user should be able to add a new contact to the app - the page for adding a new contact should take a name, an email address, and a phone number.
+A user should be able to view an existing contact and edit their details, after they have saved/imported a contact.
+Ensure that the ability to edit a contact is properly implemented.
+The Contact List component should be fully tested.

 ## Solution
 This React Native contact manager app allows users to sync their phone contacts with the app.
 If the user chooses to sync, their saved contacts will auto-populate within the app.
 If not, the contact list will be empty by default.
 Users can add new contacts, including a name, email address, and phone number.
 Additionally, users can view and edit existing contacts, ensuring that the ability to edit a contact is properly implemented.